Tharon-C/AiCommit/README.md

 This will prompt you to enter your OpenAI API key, which will be stored in a file named `.ai-commit` in your home directory.
 If you don't have an API key, you can sign up for one at the [OpenAI website](https://openai.com/).

-Once you've entered your API key, `AiCommit` will generate a commit message based on the diff of the currently staged changes using OpenAI, and prompt you to confirm the commit.
+Once you've entered your API key, `AiCommit` will generate a commit message based on the diff of the currently staged changes using OpenAI, and open the commit message in vim for you to edit.
+Close and save and a you will be prompted to confirm the commit.
 If you want to print the generated commit message without committing the changes, use the `--dry-run` option:

 ```
 ai-commit --dry-run